Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: Add generateEnemies to Room and updated weapons class to remove rarity.
 Worked with Jason in class with the room design and boundaries on his computer.

 HOMEWORK: Finished up the combat room.
 Created the restore room and shop room, including the merchant NPC.
 Need to discuss how the layout of the shop is going to be

+### 5/26/23 + weekend

+CLASSWORK: Make timer variable and worked with Jason to fix it.
+Spent class time discussing how the shop is going to work and implementing the fire rate variable

+HOMEWORK: Change EnemyGrunt to Enemy in all classes.
+Create new instance variable for cost in Weapon.
+Create different types of Weapons for shop.